(syllabus and calendar)

 (c) the return types of the methods in the interface

-6. If a method takes an argument of type Serializable, will it accept an argument of a type that represents a class that implements the Serializable interface?
-Similarly, can an array of type ITaxable store objects of any class type that implements the ITaxable interface?
+14. If a method takes an argument of type Serializable, will it accept an argument of a class that implements the Serializable interface?

 Hash table - a data structure